Auto loan interest rates hit post-2009 high

 The days of getting a 0%-interest car loan are about over, and that’s making shopping for a new vehicle more expensive for many Americans.

-In just a month’s time, the average interest rate on a new car loan jumped from 5.2% to 5.7%, according to an Edmunds analysis using data from March.
+In only a month’s time, the average interest rate on a new car loan jumped from 5.2% to 5.7%, according to an Edmunds analysis using data from March.
 That puts auto loan interest rates at a level not seen since the early days of the Great Recession.

 Interest rates have accelerated quickly, as the average was 5% a year ago and 4.4% five years ago.
 One of the main reasons for the surge, Edmunds concludes, is the abandonment of 0% interest.